RetroDECK/ES-DE/THEMES-DEV.md

     - Default is `marquee`
 * `defaultImage` - type: PATH
     - Path to the default image file which will be displayed if the image defined via the `staticImage` or `imageType` property is not found.
 Most common extensions are supported (including .svg, .jpg, .png, and unanimated .gif).
+* `defaultFolderImage` - type: PATH
+    - Path to the default image file which will be displayed if the image defined via the `staticImage` or `imageType` property is not found and the item is a folder.
+Most common extensions are supported (including .svg, .jpg, .png, and unanimated .gif).
+    - Default is the same value as `defaultImage`
+    - This property can only be used in the `gamelist` view.
 * `maxItemCount` - type: FLOAT
     - Sets the number of carousel items to display.
     - Minimum value is `0.5` and maximum value is `30`